amoux/david-sentiment/README.md

 # david-sentiment

-Unsurpervised sentiment models from **YouTube** Comments.
-Keep track of different configurations by passing a new name to the `project_dir` parameter.
+### Unsupervised sentiment models from YouTube Comments.

+- Train a custom sentiment model with four lines of code - Making it easy to try different configurations or preprocessing techniques.

 ## Usage